Fr8Tech (FRGT) Regains Compliance with Nasdaq Listing Rule

-/EIN News/ -- HOUSTON, April 11, 2023 (GLOBE NEWSWIRE) -- Freight Technologies, Inc. (Nasdaq: FRGT, Fr8Tech or Company), a technology company developing solutions to optimize and automate the supply chain process and providing its Fr8App platform for B2B cross-border shipping in the USMCA region, Fr8now for LTL shipping services in Mexico and Fr8Fleet for dedicated capacity to enterprise companies in Mexico, previously announced that it received written notification on October 26, 2022, from The Nasdaq Stock Market LLC that it no longer complied with the minimum bid price requirement for continued listing on the Nasdaq Capital Market pursuant to the Nasdaq Listing Rule 5550(a)(2).
+HOUSTON, April 11, 2023 (GLOBE NEWSWIRE) -- Freight Technologies, Inc. FRGT Fr8Tech or Company))), a technology company developing solutions to optimize and automate the supply chain process and providing its Fr8App platform for B2B cross-border shipping in the USMCA region, Fr8now for LTL shipping services in Mexico and Fr8Fleet for dedicated capacity to enterprise companies in Mexico, previously announced that it received written notification on October 26, 2022, from The Nasdaq Stock Market LLC that it no longer complied with the minimum bid price requirement for continued listing on the Nasdaq Capital Market pursuant to the Nasdaq Listing Rule 5550(a)(2).

 The closing bid price for the Company's ordinary shares had fallen below $1.00 per share for 30 consecutive business days and accordingly, the Company no longer complied with the minimum bid price requirement for continued listing on the Nasdaq Capital Market pursuant to the Nasdaq Listing Rule 5550(a)(2).
 However the Nasdaq Listing Rules also provided the Company a compliance period of 180 calendar days (i.e. by April 24, 2023) in which to regain compliance.
 In order to regain compliance, the Company effected a 10: 1 reverse split of its ordinary shares, which began trading on a split adjusted basis on March 24, 2023.